Arson Investigator Careers and Education If you’re up for a challenge, this specialized career may be for you.

 Salary and Job Outlook

-Employment is predicted to grow 11% through 2030, which is faster than average for all occupations.
+Employment is predicted to grow 3.1% through 2031, which is as fast as average for all occupations.
 Many fire and arson investigators recommend volunteering in your local fire department while earning your degree.
 Volunteering can sometimes help you in your future job search.